Mulgrew Miller suffered a major stroke yesterday (May 23).

 UPDATE: May 29, 2013: Mulgrew Miller passed away this morning.
 Click for more info.

 UPDATE: May 28, 2013 – 10:44: Many people are tweeting that Mulgrew Miller has passed away – We can confirm that this is not true.
-Miller is certainly still with us and one source saying earlier that he, “had shown small signs of improvement” but is still in critical condition.”
+He is certainly still with us, with one source saying earlier that he had shown “small signs of improvement” but is still in a critical condition.

 The iconic pianist is said to be in critical condition, and is currently in intensive care.

 Reports indicate this is Miller’s second stroke, following a similar incident in 2011.
 Miller fully recovered from his last stroke, so hopes are high that he will be able to recover once again.

 Miller’s fans and followers have been sending their thoughts and prayers to Miller, including Geoffrey Keezer who tweeted: “Pls send healing thoughts, prayers to our dear Mulgrew Miller who suffered a bad stroke yesterday.
 We’re gonna need the spiritual big guns.”